-Substitute House Bill No. 6231 seeks to enhance the welfare of feral cats and improve animal control practices in Connecticut.
-The bill prohibits the euthanization of feral cats unless they pose a public health risk or are irreparably injured, and it mandates that animal control officers (ACOs) consult with animal rescue organizations when managing feral cat populations.
-Additionally, municipalities are allowed to adopt ordinances requiring the registration of feral cat keepers, who must ensure that these animals are vaccinated and sterilized.
-The bill also introduces penalties for cat owners whose pets cause property damage or unsanitary conditions, and it repeals existing laws that permit ACOs to impound and dispose of certain cats, potentially leading to cost savings for municipalities.
+Substitute House Bill No. 6231 seeks to enhance the humane treatment of feral cats and improve the standards of animal control in the state.
+The bill prohibits the euthanization of feral cats unless they pose a public health risk or are severely injured, and mandates that animal control officers (ACOs) consult with animal rescue organizations when managing feral cat populations.
+It also allows municipalities to adopt ordinances requiring the registration of feral cat keepers, who must ensure the vaccination and sterilization of these animals.
+Additionally, the bill introduces penalties for cat owners whose pets cause property damage or unsanitary conditions.

 Statutes affected: Committee Bill: 22-339d, 22-332d